 Our Resources program ensures that our skills and knowledge have a wider reach and deeper collective impact.
 This program provides concrete tools for our own staff, civil society colleagues, and the people who make up the movement for accountability more broadly.

 These tools include research, publications, trainings for advocates and pro bono lawyers, technical guides, and provision of a network for communication and collaboration.
 Resources available in this program include:

 The 8th Edition Guide is intended to assist community leaders, lawyers, NGOs and individuals in determining what rights they have and how to file a complaint when those rights have been or may be violated.
 It is designed to be used in conjunction with Accountability Counsel trainings.

 Accountability Counsel conducts training for communities, their civil society partners, and lawyers seeking to assist communities challenging human rights and environmental abuses.
 Trainings for a particular community typically cover a number of options that may be available to resolve a dispute and bring accountability.
 Accountability Counsel trainings are typically at the invitation of communities and their local partners.

-A networks of civil society organizations around the world that Accountability Counsel convenes to share information, lessons learned, best practice and strategy around international accountability mechanisms.
-More information on the Working Group is coming soon.
-If you are interested in becoming part of this Working Group, please contact us.
+A network of civil society organizations around the world that Accountability Counsel convenes to share information, lessons learned, best practice and strategy around international accountability mechanisms.